OlafVal/CO2Budget.js/README.md

 ![co2-countdown](trees-720.jpg)

 # Co2Budget.js
-### This library opens up the idea of the CO2-Countdown to creative communities of coderer, designers and artists inside the [p5*js](https://p5js.org) project.
+### This library opens up the idea of the CO2-Countdown to creative communities of coders, designers and artists associated with [p5*js](https://p5js.org) and JavaScript.

 **Co2Budget Library**
 - based on Carbon-Clock